AmeyKelekar/DataAnalysisUsingPython/DataAnalysisOnCrimeInChicago/README.md

 * The path containing the scripts will be selected as your current working directory.
 * A new folder with today's date will be created inside the folder "OutputFiles", if not present.
 If exists, then it will use it without creating a new one.
 * Everytime a new folder will be created with the current time inside today's date.
+* Community Name Collection file should be executed only once at the beginning when you first time execute this file.
+You will require to re-execute this file incase you delete the community name CSV.
+You don't have to execute thie file everytime.

 ## Analysis and Graphs:
 **1) Homicides by location description:**